 How to set employee goals?

 Set goals now

-In the beginning of the year, there's always an overwhelming amount of information about goal-setting.
-It’s a known fact that people tend to set and pursue their goals after a birthday or the first of month.
+At the beginning of the year, there's always an overwhelming amount of information about goal-setting.
+It's a known fact that people tend to set and pursue their goals after a birthday or the first of the month.
 Although it's nice to start a new year fresh with new goals, it shouldn't be the case.
 While you might want to wait until the perfect time has come, in reality, the best time for goal setting is now.

 Write them down